-In 2008 we lived in Little Rock, Arkansas and were quietly working on careers that had nothing to do with photography.
-Monday through Friday we worked our 9-5's and on the weekends we did what all newlyweds do: we hung out with friends, got caught up on household chores, and felt that spike of dread in our stomachs at 9:00 every Sunday night because we had to be at work Monday morning.
+In 2008 Brent and Cara Beth lived in Little Rock, Arkansas, and were quietly working on careers that had nothing to do with photography.
+Monday through Friday they worked 9-5's and on the weekends they hung out with friends, got caught up on household chores, and felt that sense of dread every Sunday night because they had to go to work in the morning.

 But Cara had a camera.

-Cara had been in love with photography since she was a teenager.
-Creating beautiful images - mostly nature - was a major pastime for her.
+Cara had always loved photography.
+It was a hobby for her.
 Anyone that knew Cara, knew her as the girl with the camera.
 And eventually, it happened: one of Cara's co-workers asked her to photograph her wedding.
-It was going to be a small affair and it really wouldn't take that long if she wouldn't mind?
-Always down to try something new, Cara agreed.
-And she roped her husband into coming with her.

-As soon as the day was over and we got in the car to head home, we looked at each other and said, "We are NEVER doing that again."
+Cara agreed and roped Brent into coming along.
+As soon as the day was over and they got in the car to head home, they looked at each other and said, "We are NEVER doing that again."